kjwallace/Discord_Server_to_CSV/README.md

 # Pulling Discord Data Instrcutions

 Prepared for the LabDAO <> TalentDAO collaborative effort on server health and community interaction.
+This bot saves server communications in a format suitable to perform natural language inference and organizational psychometrics.

 ## Summary

 ---

-This execution of a server exporting bot is done using Python on top of the disnake pythonic discord API and outputs to a location of your choice on your local machine.
+This execution of a server exporting bot is done using Python on top of the disnake pythonic discord API and outputs a server cache to a location of your choice on your local machine.

 Package Requirements: